TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 We conducted a series of benchmarks and analyses to investigate the tradeoffs and performance impact of dependency injection (DI) systems in iOS.
 This section outlines the procedures and criteria used to evaluate the frameworks.

-We developed a codegen tool that generates projects using each library under test, creating a large object graph; then we integrated this tool as a build-time plugin inside a benchmark suite that measures three different procedures:
+We developed a codegen tool that generates projects using each library under test, creating a large object graph.
+We integrated this tool as a build-time plugin inside a benchmark suite that measures three different procedures:

 1. *How long does it take to create the object graph?*
-For the largest object graphs, this is typically done once, at the start of the lifetime of a mobile application.
-The typical app has to initialize an API client, maybe a local database, deeplink handlers, push notification handlers, some kind of secure storage for passwords and sensitive data, a logging system... and most of these objects are interdependent and never deallocated for the lifetime of the application.
-Measuring the creation of the dependency injection system's object graph captures how long it takes for each library to create this first network of objects, which, from here on, we will call the "DI container".
+The most extensive object graphs are initialized only once at the start of the lifetime of a mobile application.
+The typical app has to initialize an API client, maybe a local database, deeplink handlers, push notification handlers, some secure storage for passwords and sensitive data, and a logging system... and most of these objects are interdependent and never deallocated for the lifetime of the application.
+Measuring the creation of the dependency injection system's object graph captures how long it takes for each library to create this first network of objects, which, from here on, we will call the "DI container."

-2. *How long does it take to access all objects in the dependency injection container?*
+2. *How long does accessing all objects in the dependency injection container take?*
-This represents a proxy for common usage of the above-mentioned objects.
-Apps are making API calls, saving things to databases and caches, and accessing all these kinds of dependencies all the time.
-We approximate the typical usage of the objects in the dependency graph by simulating a high count of sequential accesses to the objects in the DI container.
+This represents a proxy for the common usage of the above-mentioned objects.
+Apps make API calls, save things to databases and caches, and access all these kinds of dependencies all the time.
+We approximate the typical usage of the objects in the dependency graph by simulating a high number of sequential accesses to the objects in the DI container.

 3. *How long does it take to perform both tasks?*
 This value is used as a total score to compare the performance of each library.